regcam/choosytable/docs/archive/OPTIMIZATION_GUIDE.md

 ## Summary

-These optimizations transform ChosyTable from a basic Flask application to a performance-optimized, secure, and maintainable web application.
+These optimizations transform ChoosyTable from a basic Flask application to a performance-optimized, secure, and maintainable web application.
 The improvements address critical bottlenecks while maintaining functionality and providing a foundation for future enhancements.